openstack/api-site/firstapp/source/craziness.rst

 Next steps
 ~~~~~~~~~~

 Wow!
-If you've made it through this section, you know more than the authors of
+If you have made it through this section, you know more than the authors of
 this guide know about working with OpenStack clouds.

 Perhaps you can `contribute